 Waltz through art history as you explore rooms and halls full of work by internationally renowned artists like Rembrandt, van Eyck, Rubens, Titian, Raphael, Vermeer, and tons more.

 Pro tip: The city center is very walkable and there’s public transport too.
 But in case you don’t want to figure out the routes and tram/bus networks and want the convenience of being dropped off right at the main sights in Dresden, get a hop on hop off bus ticket.
 Order your printable one online here*.

-Located in the southern halls of the Zwinger Palace, this massive porcelain collection was started by Augustus II the Strong in
+Located in the southern halls of the Zwinger Palace, this massive porcelain collection was started by Augustus II the Strong in 1715.

 The exhibit includes pieces from ancient China and Japan, spanning from the 14th to the 20th centuries.
 Furthermore, it also displays impeccable local porcelain decorated in oriental and Rococo motifs.

 If you’ve ever wanted to marvel at the world’s best porcelain, this is the place to do it.
-It’s also a great idea to visit the city
+It’s also a great idea to visit the city of Meissen.

 This is where the King had his very own kind of porcelain researched and secretly produced.
 Now it’s world renowned for its quality.
 Plus, Meissen is only a short day trip away from Dresden.